SS Andrea Doria: MS Stockholm

 Stockholms bow was replaced in New York at a cost of $1 million.

 Stockholm continued to sail for nearly 80 years under various names.
-In 2025, after years of neglect in Rotterdam, it was finally sold for scrap following an auction by order of a local court.
+In late 2025, after years of neglect in Rotterdam, it was finally sold for scrap following an auction by order of a local court.

 Survivors

 Survivors went on with their lives with a wide range of experiences.
 Captain Calamai never accepted another command, and lived the rest of his life in sadness "as a man who has lost a son", according to his daughter.
 Most of the other officers returned to the sea.
 Some survivors had mental problems for years after the incident, while others felt their experience had helped them value their lives more preciously.